rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 * One version of a product, don’t confuse with builds

 flavor
-* A specific variant of a product to distinguish differing variants, e.g. "DVD"
+* Keyword for a specific variant of a product to distinguish differing variants, e.g. "dvd-iso"

 arch
 * An architecture variant of a product, e.g. "x86_64"